Daniel E. Wells

 - Phi Theta Kappa Honor Society

 My research program focuses on improving controlled environment agriculture in the southeast.
-Specific topics of interest include plant nutrition in hydroponic and aqauponic systems, temperature optimization in controlled environments, and improved production techniques for greenhouses and indoor farms.
+Specific topics of interest include plant nutrition in hydroponic and aquaponic systems, temperature optimization in controlled environments, improved production techniques for greenhouses, indoor farms, and LED Grow Lights.

 RECENT COURSES TAUGHT

 - HORT 2060 – Hydroponics: Principles and Techniques of Soilless Plant Production

 - HORT 7050 – Nutritional Requirements of Horticultural Plants

 - Holmes, S.C., Wells, D.E., Pickens, J.M., and J.M.
 Kemble.
 2019.
 Heat tolerance of Lactuca sativa L. cultivars grown hydroponically and consumer sensory evaluation of heat-tolerant hydroponic lettuce.
 Horticulturae 5(3). http://doi.org/10.3390/horticulturae5030050.

 - Warren, T.J., Wells, D.E., Sibley, J.L., Foshee, III, W.G., Williams, J.D., Browne, C., and J. Burkett.
 2019.
 Pecan cultivar nut and foliar quality in low and high input orchards in Alabama.
 Intl.
 J. Fruit Sci. (accepted for publication).

 - Brown, B.W., Sibley J.L., Wells, D.E., Torbert, H.A., Watts, D.B., Foshee, III, W.G., and D.J.
 Eakes.
 2019.
 Evaluation of flue gas desulfurization gypsum stability in soilless substrates under typical greenhouse irrigation practices.
 HortTechnology (accepted for publication).